Dr. Rebecca Hardie

 Managing Editor, Living Handbook of Temporal Communities (LHTC)

-Member, RA 5: Building Digital Communities
+Member, Research Area 5: Building Digital Communities

 Rebecca Hardie is a medievalist, focussing on early English literature.
 Her interest lies in the dynamic relationship between early medieval literary journeys (including pilgrimages, voyages and procession) and textual translation, most especially within frameworks of religious devotion.
 Hardie also looks at women’s networks and kinships across the middle ages, especially the relationship between sisters, both biological and spiritual.